Lewis Terman

 Lewis Madison Terman (January 15, 1877 – December 21, 1956) was an American psychologist, academic, and proponent of eugenics.
 He was noted as a pioneer in educational psychology in the early 20th century at the Stanford School of Education.
 Terman is best known for his revision of the Stanford–Binet Intelligence Scales and for initiating the longitudinal study of children with high IQs called the Genetic Studies of Genius.
 As a prominent eugenicist, he was a member of the Human Betterment Foundation, the American Eugenics Society, and the Eugenics Research Association, believing in genetic racial associations with intelligence.
-He also served as president of the American Psychological Association.
-A Review of General Psychology survey, published in 2002, ranked Terman as the 72nd most cited psychologist of the 20th century, in a tie with G. Stanley Hall.
+Terman also served as president of the American Psychological Association.
+A Review of General Psychology survey published in 2002 ranked Terman as the 72nd most cited psychologist of the 20th century, in a tie with G. Stanley Hall.

 Background

 Terman was born in Johnson County, Indiana, the son of Martha P. (Cutsinger) and James William Terman.
 He received a Bachelor of Science, BPd (Bachelor of Pedagogy), and Bachelor of Arts from Central Normal College in 1894 and 1898, and a BA and Master of Arts from the Indiana University Bloomington in 1903.
 He received his PhD from Clark University in 1905.

 He worked as a school principal in San Bernardino, California in 1905, and as a professor at Los Angeles Normal School in 1907.
 In 1910, he joined the faculty of Stanford University as a professor of educational psychology at the invitation of Ellwood Patterson Cubberley and remained associated with the university until his death.
 He served as chairman of the psychology department from 1922 to 1945.

 His son, Frederick Terman, is widely credited with being the father of Silicon Valley.